Madhuri2808D/REST-API-CLIENT/README.md

 ##*Tools & Technologies Used* :

-*Java*: Used for implementing API calls and parsing JSON.
+1.*Java*: Used for implementing API calls and parsing JSON.

-*VS Code*: Used to write and save the Java code.
+2.*VS Code*: Used to write and save the Java code.

-*Command Prompt (CMD)*: Used to compile and execute the program.
+3.*Command Prompt (CMD)*: Used to compile and execute the program.

-*HTTPURLConnection*: Used to make API calls.
+4.*HTTPURLConnection*: Used to make API calls.

 *JSON Parsing (org.json package)*: Used to process the JSON response from the API.